-Conformance Evidence: Verbal description of FLC monitoring program, FLC Audit Policy and FLC Audit Update - 2020, NA Property Management COVID Response
+Conformance Evidence: Verbal description of Farm Labor Contractor (FLC) monitoring program, FLC Audit Policy and FLC Audit Update - 2020

 Auditor notes: FLCs are audited by HNRG for compliance with labor laws.
 FLCs are required to maintain documentation on hiring, onboarding, and compliance policies.
 Regional managers communicate and negotiate compensation and labor needs with FLCs annually.
-Labor through FLCs are compensated at a competitive wage, with wages based on prevailing wage as a starting point in negotiations with FLCs.
+Labor through FLCs is compensated at a competitive wage, with wages based on prevailing wage as a starting point in negotiations with FLCs.